CBD for Seizures in Dogs

 - Release of bowel or bladder

-Individual seizures can be caused by a number of things, including: eating poison, liver disease, fluctuating blood sugar, fever, strokes, brain cancer, anemia, electrolyte problems, or head injury.
+Seizures are caused by an excess of electrical energy in your dog or cat’s brain.
+Individual seizures can be caused by a number of things, including ingesting poison, liver disease, fluctuating blood sugar, fever, strokes, brain cancer, anemia, electrolyte problems, or head injury.

-You can soothe or gently pet your dog while they are having a seizure but keep your hands away from their mouth as they may clamp down with their jaw.
-You should also administer full spectrum hemp extract (like HEAL 1100 mg Full Spectrum Hemp Extract) to their gums during the seizure to shorten the duration.
+You can soothe your dog while they are having a seizure but keep your hands away from their mouth as they may clamp down with their jaw.

 A single seizure should not last more than 5 minutes.
 If it does, consult an emergency veterinarian.
 Typically, seizures only last a few minutes and the dog will resume their normal activity afterward.